mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ### The mission and vision

 According to this worldview, the purpose of technology is to advance the human species.
 As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via space colonies [^3].
 In fact, "effective accelerationists" believe that the only practical way for society to grow is through technological advancements.
+Since AI is the next

-When technological advancements are taken to their logical conclusion, the result is that technology becomes cheaper and cheaper to produce.
+As a piece of technology advances, products that use that technology get cheaper and cheaper to produce.
+AI enthusiasts believe that

+At the same time, when a technology gets replaced,

 ## Outline